TheHive-Project/TheHiveDocs/admin/backup-restore.md

 }'
 ```

-The result of the command should looks like this :
+The result of the command should look like this :

 ```
 {"acknowledged":true}